leighayanid/leighdinaya.com/content/blogs/create-newsletter-sign-up-buttondown-netlify-functions.md

 ```

-Then push your code to your Git provider and let Netlify redeploy your site.
+Then push your code to your Git provider and let Netlify rebuild and redeploy your site.

 ## Test locally with Netlify Dev

-If you're adding changes to your serverless function, it's always better to test it first before deploying to Netlify.
-Thanks to Netlify Dev, this is easy to achieve.
+If you're adding changes to your serverless function, it's always better to test it locally before deploying to Netlify.
+Thanks to Netlify Dev, this is easy to do.
+Netlify Dev adds a number of tools to your local development environment, including the ability to test and develop with parts of Netlify's edge logic and routing rules.

 Make sure you have Netlify CLI installed on your machine.

 To test the function locally, run the command `netlify dev`.
 It will start a dev server with hot reload on port 8888.

-Try submitting an email in the form.
+Try submitting an email address from the form.
 If everything is set up correctly, you should see an alert message with the message `Success.
 Thanks for subscribing!`.

 Now open your browser and visit the Buttondown dashboard.
 You should be able to see a new email subscription in the list of subscribers.

 That's it!
-You now have a working newsletter sign up form up and running using Netlify serverless functions and Buttondown.
+You now have a working newsletter sign up form that is up and running using Netlify serverless functions and Buttondown.

 If you like this tutorial, consider subscribing to my newsletter.
-I'm more than happy to write and share new tutorials for you.
+I'm more than happy to write and share new tutorials with you.

 Happy coding!